jonasbergqvist/saas-cms-visual-builder-workshop/README-9-Create-experience-component.md

 # 9. Create Experience components in NextJs app
 We will now create React components in the application, which will render experiences

+You can use the branch the branch "step-2-graphql-codegen" as a starting point for this part, if you haven't completed part 8.

+The branch "step-3-create-experience-component" contains the solution for this part (9).

 ## 9.1.
+Create "components" folder
 Create a new folder under "src" called "components"
 ![image](https://github.com/user-attachments/assets/e9093d94-214f-4f37-be07-87eb629e8ccd)

 ## 9.2.
+Create "base" folder
 Create a folder under "components" called "base"
 ![image](https://github.com/user-attachments/assets/2432903f-758d-43ee-a081-ebf1c94f1d43)

 ## 9.3.
+Create "ExperienceComponent.tsx"
 Create a new file under "base" folder called "ExperienceComponent.tsx"
 ![image](https://github.com/user-attachments/assets/09e264ab-7837-42df-b23e-f01b0035b3e6)

 ## 9.4.
 Add skeleton for ExperienceComponent.tsx